-Ms. Sarla Manchanda, Vice President, AIWEFA welcomed the students to the workshop on behalf of AIWEFA and introduced her 88 year old NGO , established under the leadership of Mahatma Gandhi and founder of Lady Irwin College, New Delhi.
+Ms. Sarla Manchanda, Vice President, AIWEFA introduced her 88 year old NGO , established under the leadership of Mahatma Gandhi and founder of Lady Irwin College, New Delhi.
 She explained about its various services rendered to promote holistic and sustainable development for welfare of communities.
 She talked about its current involvements in National and International activities.Ms Sarla Manchanda also introduced the programme of NISD and the need for such a workshop.